bennokr/rdflib-r2r/test-results/sqlite-bsbm/bsbm-bi-query6.md

            (SELECT anon_26.score AS score,
                    CAST('<' AS VARCHAR) || CAST('http://www4.wiwiss.fu-berlin.de/bizer/bsbm/v01/instances/Review' AS VARCHAR) || replace(replace(replace(replace(replace(replace(CAST(anon_26.review AS VARCHAR), ' ', '%20'), '/', '%2F'), '(', '%28'), ')', '%29'), ',', '%2C'), ':', '%3A') || CAST('>' AS VARCHAR) AS review
             FROM
-              (SELECT anon_27.review AS review,
+              (SELECT anon_27.score AS score,
-                      anon_27.score AS score
+                      anon_27.review AS review
                FROM
-                 (SELECT review.nr AS review,
+                 (SELECT review.rating1 AS score,
-                         review.rating1 AS score
+                         review.nr AS review
                   FROM review) AS anon_27) AS anon_26
             UNION ALL SELECT anon_28.score AS score,
                              CAST('<' AS VARCHAR) || CAST('http://www4.wiwiss.fu-berlin.de/bizer/bsbm/v01/instances/Review' AS VARCHAR) || replace(replace(replace(replace(replace(replace(CAST(anon_28.review AS VARCHAR), ' ', '%20'), '/', '%2F'), '(', '%28'), ')', '%29'), ',', '%2C'), ':', '%3A') || CAST('>' AS VARCHAR) AS review
             FROM
-              (SELECT anon_29.review AS review,
+              (SELECT anon_29.score AS score,
-                      anon_29.score AS score
+                      anon_29.review AS review
                FROM
-                 (SELECT review.nr AS review,
+                 (SELECT review.rating2 AS score,
-                         review.rating2 AS score
+                         review.nr AS review
                   FROM review) AS anon_29) AS anon_28) AS anon_25
          UNION ALL SELECT anon_30.score AS score,
                           CAST('<' AS VARCHAR) || CAST('http://www4.wiwiss.fu-berlin.de/bizer/bsbm/v01/instances/Review' AS VARCHAR) || replace(replace(replace(replace(replace(replace(CAST(anon_30.review AS VARCHAR), ' ', '%20'), '/', '%2F'), '(', '%28'), ')', '%29'), ',', '%2C'), ':', '%3A') || CAST('>' AS VARCHAR) AS review